- Home

 Watchful waiting

-This approach may be suggested if you are older and the cancer is unlikely to cause a problem in your lifetime.
-It may be an alternative to active treatment if the cancer is advanced at diagnosis.
-It can also be an option if you have other health problems that would make it hard to handle treatments such as surgery or radiation therapy.
+Watchful waiting may be suggested if you are older and the cancer is unlikely to cause a problem in your lifetime.
+It may be an alternative to active treatment if the cancer is advanced at diagnosis, or if other health problems would make it hard to handle surgery or radiation therapy.

 Choosing active surveillance or watchful waiting avoids treatment side effects, but you may feel anxious about not having active treatment.
 Talk to your doctors about ways to manage any worries, or call Cancer Council 13 11 20.